 - 94% overall satisfaction in the 2017 National Student Survey (NSS).
 Education and Social Science also scored 95% for learning opportunities and 91% for academic support in the 2017 NSS.

-- You will have the chance to study abroad for one semester in either Europe or the USA
+- You will have the chance to study abroad for a semester in your second year in either Europe or the USA.

-- We offer the opportunity to take four work placements during your degree to enhance employability
+- Opportunities to take work placements during your degree to enhance employability

-- You will be taught be staff expert in their field
+- You will be taught be research-active staff expert in their field